JamieT966/project-portfolio-2/README.md

 * I have added a rules modal at the start page to make the user aware of what is expected of them.

-* Their is currently a restart quiz button on every page so the user can restart the quiz at any time.
+* There is currently a restart quiz button on every page so the user can restart the quiz at any time.
 The logo will also take the user back to the start screen as I believe that is expected of a logo.

 * I have added a question counter to the top of the quiz screen.
 This makes it abundantly clear to the user exactly what question they are on and how many questions are left.